LinChen-65/linchen/_pages/about.md

 # News
 - [Aug 2023] I presented a poster about [my NatHumBehav work](https://www.nature.com/articles/s41562-022-01429-0) at The First Research Summit for Urban Science ([RSUS'23](https://fi.ee.tsinghua.edu.cn/RSUSHD2023/)) in Beijing.
 - [Aug 2023] I have been selected to participate in [Asian Deans' Forum 2023 - The Rising Stars Women in Engineering Workshop](https://www.risingstarsasia.org/index.php).
 See you at UTokyo this November!
+- [Jun 2023] Our work **Getting Back on Track: Understanding COVID-19 Impact on Urban Mobility and Segregation with Location Service Data**, is published in [ICWSM 2023](https://doi.org/10.1609/icwsm.v17i1.22132).
+I presented this work at the conference in Cyprus, and had a bunch of wonderful discussions!
 - [Apr 2023] I ended my fantastic visit at UChicago, and started my new visit at [FIB Lab](http://fi.ee.tsinghua.edu.cn/), Tsinghua University.
-- [Mar 2023] Our work **Getting Back on Track: Understanding COVID-19 Impact on Urban Mobility and Segregation with Location Service Data**, is accepted by [ICWSM 2023](https://www.icwsm.org/2023/index.html/).
-See you in Cyprus!
 - [Dec 2022] I started my research visit at [Knowledge Lab](https://www.knowledgelab.org/), Uchicago.
 - [Aug 2022] Our work **Strategic COVID-19 vaccine distribution can simultaneously elevate social utility and equity** is now online in [Nature Human Behaviour](https://www.nature.com/articles/s41562-022-01429-0).